mdn/content/files/en-us/webassembly/javascript_interface/instantiatestreaming/index.md

     object or a promise that will fulfill with one, representing the underlying source of a .wasm module you want to stream, compile, and instantiate.
 - `importObject` {{optional_inline}}
-  - : An object containing the values to be imported into the newly-created `Instance`, such as functions or [`WebAssembly.Memory`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) objects.
+  - : An object containing the values to be imported from the newly-created `Instance`, such as functions or [`WebAssembly.Memory`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) objects.
     There must be one matching property for each declared import of the compiled module or else a